Lowering the cost of oil and gas exploration

 Past projects include:

-- working with BP Developments Australia, through the Great Australian Bight Research Program, to de-risk some elements of petroleum prospectivity that, in this remote and largely unexplored region, are only accessible from fluid inclusions.
+- working with BP Developments Australia, through the Great Australian Bight Research Program, to de-risk some elements of petroleum prospectivity that are only accessible from fluid inclusions

-- working with Geoscience Australia to better understand the prospectivity of the offshore northern Perth Basin, resulting in new industry investment in the region in the order of $70 million.
+- working with Geoscience Australia to better understand the prospectivity of the offshore northern Perth Basin

-- investigating palaeo-temperature, salinity and gas content of water inclusions from the aquifer underlying large gas accumulations in the Browse Basin, resulting in new methodologies to assess irreducible water saturation in gas reservoirs.
+- investigating palaeo-temperature, salinity and gas content of water inclusions from the aquifer underlying large gas accumulations in the Browse Basin.